There are many opportunities in the Mathematics Department for undergraduates. We discuss these below:

 The University Scholars Program is an opportunity for a UF undergraduate to get a taste of research while being mentored by a UF faculty member.

-Pi Mu Epsilon is the honorary mathematics society at the University of Florida.
 The University Math Society at UF consists of a group of students with a shared passion for mathematics.
 They host weekly seminars and mathematics competitions, and provide opportunities for networking, community and service.

 The William Lowell Putnam Mathematical Competition is given once each year – usually the first Saturday in December at universities across the U.S. and Canada to undergraduates.
 The examination is constructed to test originality as well as technical competence.
 It is expected that the contestant will be familiar with the formal theories embodied in undergraduate mathematics.
 Questions are included that cut across various disciplines, and self-contained questions that do not fit into any of the usual categories may be included.
 The Mathematics Department sponsors a Putnam team. each year in this competition.
-Copies of recent exams in various formats with solutions are available.

 Research Experiences for Undergraduates (REU)